Complexity of a linearized augmented Lagrangian method for nonconvex minimization with nonlinear equality constraints: Problem formulation and preliminaries

-\begin{remark} For Assumption \ref{assump3} to hold, it is sufficient the set $\{x: \,\|F(x)\|\leq 1\}$ to be compact.
-In fact, we do not need this assumption if we can choose the starting point $x_0$ such that $F(x_0)=0$, that is, the initial point is feasible. \end{remark}
+\begin{remark} For Assumption \ref{assump3} to hold, it is sufficient that the set $\{x: \,\|F(x)\|\leq 1\}$ is compact and that $f(\cdot)$ is coercive.
+In fact, we do not need this assumption if we can choose the starting point of our algorithm, $x_0$, such that $F(x_0)=0$, that is, the initial point is feasible and the objective function is strongly convex. \end{remark}

-The following lemma is an immediate consequence of Assumption \ref{assump1}. \begin{lemma} If Assumption \ref{assump1} holds, then $f(x)+\frac{\rho_0}{2}\|F(x)\|^2$ is lower bounded:
+The following lemma is an immediate consequence of Assumption \ref{assump1}. \begin{lemma} If Assumption \ref{assump1} holds, then $f(\cdot)+\frac{\rho_0}{2}\|F(\cdot)\|^2$ is lower bounded: